MicrosoftDocs/CommunityToolkit/docs/maui/converters/image-resource-converter.md

 [!INCLUDE [docs under construction](../includes/preview-note.md)]

 The `ImageResourceConverter` is a converter that converts embedded image resource ID to its ImageSource.
+An embedded image resource is when an image has been added to a project with the **Build Action** set to **Embedded Resource**.
+It's ID is it's fully qualified name; so the namespace of the project + the resource name.
+In the example of a project named `CommunityToolkit.Maui.Sample`, a set of nested folders of `Resources/Embedded` and an image named `dotnetbot.png` the ID would be generated with:

+`CommunityToolkit.Maui.Sample` + `Resources.Embedded` + `dotnetbot.png`

+which results in:

+`CommunityToolkit.Maui.Sample.Resources.Embedded.dotnetbot.png`

 ## Syntax